dogeopen/DO/README.md

-# D o g e p e n s o u r c e
+# O p e n S o u r c e  .  d o g e
 # Our objective is help remove the need for money using opensource technology.
 We are Team Humanity!